cisagov/dotgov-home/pages/help/help.md

 5. [Independent intrastate]({{site.baseurl}}/registration/requirements/#independent-intrastate-domains): An autonomous organization of a single state.
 From our domain requirements:
 > _Independent intrastate (within a single state) governmental organizations are most frequently formed via state or local legislation, where authority is vested in them to operate fully or quasi-independently from the state.
 Examples include organizations authorized by law that operate a jurisdiction’s elections, manage regional transit, or do area-wide economic planning with governance independent from e.g., the executive branch."_

-6. [City/County]({{site.baseurl}}/registration/requirements/#city-and-county-domains): Cities, towns, villages, counties, parishes, borough, or equivalents
+6. [City/County]({{site.baseurl}}/registration/requirements/#city-and-county-domains): Cities, towns, townships, villages, counties, parishes, boroughs, or equivalents

 ##### We're an elections office.
 Who is our authorizing authority?